Stamping is growing in popularity all the time.

 With more to come…

-Stamping has been given a boost recently by the increased interest in colouring images with alcohol or water based markers.
-Larger, outline-style stamps are particularly good for this use and so many new designs are coming on to the market.
+Stamping has been given a boost recently by the increased interest in colouring images with alcohol or water based markers, pencils and watercolour paints.
+Larger, outline-style stamps are particularly good for this use and so many new designs are coming on to the market every year.

 New ways to use stamps are continually being introduced.
 One very popular new idea is the Inkadinkado cogs and wheels system which allows crafters to create beautiful, symmetrical patterns with ease.